April 2018 Activity Dates

 Open the Book at Hatton Park School is on the following dates:

-What is "OPEN THE BOOK" Open Book is a project which offers primary school children an
+is "OPEN THE BOOK" Open Book is a project which offers primary school children an opportunity to

-commencing at 4:00pm in the Longstanton Village Institute.
-All Children and Parents are very welcome to join us for an informal time of singing,
+on Saturday 12th May at 3:30pm in the Octagon, Willingham Church.
+All Children and Parents are very welcome to join in for an informal time of singing, games,

 This is for you...are you able to help?